Handle Exposure: G3

 It is in your interest to have a visible presence in society.
 The challenge is how that presence can best serve your interests.
 It is usually wise to keep your head down and only speak up when it is necessary to rise to the occasion.

 If exposure is unavoidable, then it needs to be genuine.
-That way your outer world and the inner world will be in harmony.
+That way your outer world and your inner world will be in harmony.
 But self-protection remains a priority at this point, and so you need to ask yourself whether the exposure is practical.
 Will it achieve anything for you or your group?

 The function of the triads is to construct your social identity and the contests that do this and expose you are: